Schrödinger equation: Relativistic quantum physics and quantum field theory

-The one-particle Schrödinger equation described above is valid essentially in the nonrelativistic domain.
-For one reason, it is essentially invariant under Galilean transformations, which form the symmetry group of Newtonian dynamics.
-(Note: More precisely, the effect of a Galilean transformation upon the Schrödinger equation can be canceled by a phase transformation of the wave function that leaves the probabilities, as calculated via the Born rule, unchanged.)
+The one-particle Schrödinger equation described above is valid only in the nonrelativistic domain.
+The effect of a Galilean transformation upon the Schrödinger equation can be creates a phase factor times the wave function, but the probabilities, as calculated via the Born rule, are unchanged.
+But the time coordinate in the Schrödinger equation is not proper time and relativistic effects on mass are absent.

 Moreover, processes that change particle number are natural in relativity, and so an equation for one particle (or any fixed number thereof) can only be of limited use.
 A more general form of the Schrödinger equation that also applies in relativistic situations can be formulated within quantum field theory (QFT), a framework that allows the combination of quantum mechanics with special relativity.
 The region in which both simultaneously apply may be described by relativistic quantum mechanics.
 Such descriptions may use time evolution generated by a Hamiltonian operator, as in the Schrödinger functional method.